 Below are a few videos that show the range of their music.

 This first video features the song that prompted the “neon thrash” comment from my roommate:

 This one below was the closer for my most recent DJ gig last Friday night, and proved to be a hit with the crowd.

-The last song below I could only link to, but it’s my favorite and the video also shows the band at their heyday.
+The last song is my favorite and the video shows the band at their heyday.